Enricds/refarch-cloudnative-devops/README.md

 # DevOps for Cloud Native Reference Application Enric version

-*This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*
+*This project is part of the 'IBM Cloud Native Reference Architecture' suite, modified by Enric, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*

 ## Introduction